ronaldbosma/azure-integration-services-quickstart/README.md

 1. Click on `Send Request` above the second request to retrieve the message from the storage table.
 A `404 Not Found` response might be returned if the message hasn't been processed yet or if you haven't deployed the Azure Function.
 1. Click on `Send Request` above the third request to retrieve the message from the blob container.
 A `404 Not Found` response might be returned if the message hasn't been processed yet or if you haven't deployed the Logic App workflow.

+### Demo

+See the [Demo Guide](demos/demo-guide.md) for a step-by-step walkthrough on how to demonstrate the deployed resources and the sample application.

 ### Clean up

 Once you're done and want to clean up, run the `azd down` command.
 By including the `--purge` parameter, you ensure that the API Management service doesn't remain in a soft-deleted state, which could block future deployments of the same environment.